imnischaygowda/imnischaygowda/README.md

 ## 👋🏻  Hi, I'm Nischay.
+- I have 3+ years of experience in Data Science & Engineering, proficient in Python, SQL, Big Data Analytics, ML modeling and Cloud computing.
-- 🎓 Studying Master's in Computer Science at [Arizona State University](https://asu.edu), graduating in May 2024.
+- 🎓 Master's in Computer Science at [Arizona State University](https://asu.edu), graduated in May 2024.
-- Open to 2023 Internship/Co-op and 2024 Full time Opportunities in Data Science, Data Engineering and Machine Learning Engineer roles.
+- Open to Full time Opportunities in Data Engineering, Data Science, and Machine Learning Engineer roles.

 ## 👨‍💻 Summary

-✔ Nischay is a Data Science Engineer with 2+ years of Industry experience delivering end to end Data Science projects across B2B, B2C Sales, Finance and Product industry. <br/> ✔ Capable of driving projects of varying scope and delivering high impact. <br/> ✔ Experience across both B2B, B2C Business Analytics, Customer Service Analytics, Demand Forecasting, and predictive maintenance. <br/>
+Nischay is a Data Science Engineer with 4 years of experience.
+He is detail-oriented Data Engineer with strong expertise in designing and implementing efficient data pipelines.
+Proficient in Python, SQL, and cloud technologies, committed to delivering scalable and high-performance data solutions that drive business insights and operational efficiency.

 ## Skills